Sustech-Artinx/Shooting_Strategy/README.md

 1. Naive PSO, as its name, is for naive optimization problems.
 2. MOPSO (superposition) is a improved PSO algorithm with feasible area method.

-If you are interesetd in the optimization algorithm, you might want to take a look at my previous work as a research assistant of Department of Mechanical and Energy Engineering, Southern University of Science and Technology, with Institude of Manufacturing Engineering, Tsinghua University at : https://github.com/DeriZSY/hybrid_mopso
+If you are interesetd in the optimization algorithm, you might want to take a look at my previous work at : https://github.com/DeriZSY/hybrid_mopso

 ---